natanael-b/make-portable/README.md

                 --icon=/usr/share/icons/gnome/256x256/apps/utilities-system-monitor.png lxtask
 ```

-> **Notes:**
+> #### **Notes:**
 >
-> If `--autoclose=` was not passed `strace` will run for 25 seconds
+> * If --auto close = is not provided, strace will run for 25 seconds
-> In `--desktop=` pass only file name without path or extension
+> * Consider using 256x256 resolution for --icon= with PNG formats
-> Consider using 256x256 for resolution to `--icon=` with PNG formats
+> * In the --desktop = option, it will first be checked if the file exists, otherwise it will be searched in all directories listed in XDG_DATA_DIRS

 # Compatibility with linux distros

-Compatibility is at the GLibC level, so the resulting AppDir is expected to be compatible with all Linux distros with kernel 3.x or later and bash 4.x
+Compatibility is at the GNU C Library level, so the resulting AppDir is expected to be compatible with all Linux distros with kernel 3.x or later and bash 4.x
-or later.
-But it is not guaranteed
+or later

 # Compatibility with packaging formats: